Members

 Denise Coulahan

-Denise Coulahan holds a Diploma in Applied Social Research from Sligo IT, a BSc in Psychology and Criminology from the University of Glamorgan and she has recently completed a Masters in Criminology at the Dublin Institute of Criminology.
-She has previously worked in projects with homeless women and currently volunteers with the newly launched Care After Prison Project.
+Denise Coulahan holds a Diploma in Applied Social Research from Sligo IT, a BSc in Psychology and Criminology from the University of Glamorgan, a Masters in Criminology at the Dublin Institute of Criminology and a Postgrad in Adult Guidance Counselling from Maynooth.
+She has previously worked in projects with homeless women and with the Care After Prison Project.
+Currently, she works for IASIO as a Training Employment Officer in the Mountjoy Prison Campus and delivers the Criminal Psychology course with CMI college, Dublin.

 Chris Cunneen